liamjjmcnamara/cheesepi/README.md

-Introduction to the source files for the CheesePi infrastructure.
+Introduction to the source code for the CheesePi measurement platform

 # Install